mgrube753/bachelor-thesis/20_experiments/README.md

-python check_truncation.py        # Optional: Perform first truncation check for source materials python main.py                    # Generate questions python check_truncation.py        # Re-check after generating questions to check for truncation python analysis_quantitative.py   # Quantitative analysis python sampling.py                # Sample questions for manual review
+python check_truncation.py        # Optional: Perform first truncation check for source materials python main.py                    # Generate questions python check_truncation.py        # Re-check after generating questions to check for truncation python analysis_quantitative.py   # Quantitative analysis for experiment 1 python sampling.py                # Sample questions for manual review (experts in exp1, students in exp2)
 ```

-The script `analysis_qualitative.py`, which would have been LLM-based, was not used as the qualitative analysis was performed manually by experts instead.
+The script [`50_src/analysis_qualitative.py`](50_src/analysis_qualitative.py), which would have been LLM-based (using all questions instead of sampled ones), was not used as the qualitative analysis was performed manually by experts instead (using sample sets).
+This approach was used in the archived experimental run in [`../70_prior_exp_run/`](../70_prior_exp_run/) for both thesis experiments.

 Whether all ratings are available, run the Jupyter notebooks: